 At the end of each day, review your to-do list and examine what you accomplished, what you could have done more efficiently, and what still needs to be done.
-Enjoy the sense of accomplishment that results from checking off items in your So celebrate what you've accomplished, but raise the bar a little higher each time you succeed. ~ Mia Hamm daily planner.
-Notice which tasks may require more time than originally anticipated and adjust accordingly.
-Either at the end of that day or the next morning, update your to-do list so that your plan will be clear as you start the day.
+Enjoy the sense of accomplishment that results from checking off items in your daily planner.
+Notice which tasks may require more time than

+So celebrate what you've accomplished, but raise the bar a little higher each time you succeed.

+~ Mia Hamm